Ensoniq: Sound cards and semiconductors

 In 1986, after making an agreement with Apple Computer, the same ES5503 DOC (Digital Oscillator Chip, marketed as "Q-Chip") used in the Mirage sampler (DSK-8, DSK-1, DMS-1), ESQ-1, ESQ-M and SQ-80 synthesizers, and SDP-1 piano module, was incorporated into the Apple IIGS personal computer.

-Later engines, with 16-bit sample playback and internal digital filters, were ES5504 DOC-II (used in the EPS sampler) and ES5505 OTIS (used in the EPS16+ sampler and the VFX line of synthesizers featuring 21 voices).
-Finally, ES5506 OTTO drove all subsequent 32-voice machines (SD-1/32, TS10/12, ASR-10/88) and the dual-OTTO machines (KT, MR, ZR).
+Later engines, with 16-bit sample playback and internal digital filters, were ES5504 DOC-II (used in the EPS sampler) and ES5505 OTIS (used in the EPS16+ sampler and the VFX line of synthesizers featuring 21 voices and 32 voices SD-1.
+Finally, ES5506 OTTO drove all subsequent 32-voice machines (TS10/12, ASR-10/88) and the dual-OTTO machines (KT, MR, ZR).
 The latest incarnation, ES5548 OTTO-48, was used in the final line of Ensoniq studio products (ASR-X, FIZMO).

 Ensoniq also developed an effects DSP, ES5510 ESP, that was used in the machines from VFX on and the standalone FX units DP/2 and DP/4.
 OTTO-48 generation uses its greatly enhanced successor, ES5511 ESP V2.
 A combination of OTTO and ESP, ES5540 OTTOFX, was also developed and sold.

 The Ensoniq ES5505 OTIS/OTISR2, and ES5510 ESP (Ensoniq Signal Processor) were also used in various arcade games.
 They were all manufactured on the CMOS process.
 OTTO was licensed to Advanced Gravis for use in the Gravis Ultrasound card.
 In 1994, production began on PC sound cards for home computers.
 The design of the video-game console Atari Panther also included the OTIS chip, though the product never reached series production.
 A dedicated version of OTTO, ES5530/35 OPUS, was developed for AT-bus sound cards, featuring built-in joystick and CD-ROM interface.

 Ensoniq's sound cards were popular and shipped with many IBM PC compatibles.
 Many games in the late MS-DOS era supported the Ensoniq Soundscape either directly or through General MIDI.
 In addition, Ensoniq devised an ISA software audio emulation solution for their new PCI sound cards that was compatible with most contemporary IBM PC games.
 It is speculated that this was an important factor in Creative Lab's acquisition of Ensoniq, because Creative/E-MU was struggling with legacy compatibility at the time with their higher-performance PCI audio solutions.